• Skip to primary navigation

 Instructions

-• In a small bowl, mix 1 tablespoon cornstarch and ½ cup water until well combined.
-This is your cornstarch slurry.
+• In a small bowl, combine 1 tablespoon cornstarch and ½ cup cold water until the starch has dissolved.
 Set aside.

-• Dice chicken thighs into 1.5-inch pieces, about 4-6 pieces per thigh.
-Avoid patting the chicken dry as moisture is needed for the next step.
+• Dice chicken thighs into 1.5-inch cubes.
+(Don't pat the chicken dry as moisture is needed for the next step).

-• Toss in fried chicken and mix everything together.
-Remove off heat.
-Transfer to serving dish.
-Optional: Garnish with red chili and green onions if desired.
-Enjoy!
+• Once thickened, add fried chicken and toss to evenly coat.
+Remove from heat.
+Garnish with red chili and green onions - enjoy!

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!